golioth/docs/docs/cloud/1-services/4-lightdb-stream/2-sending-data.md

 ### Sending data with a timestamp

+By default, the server will automatically assign a timestamp to all data received by the LightDB Stream service.
+However, in some cases (e.g. when you are caching sensor readings) you may want to assign your own timestamps.

-You can also send a batch request by sending an array at the root level that includes a timestamp for each entry.
-The following keys are valid for timestamp
+To record batch requests, send an array at the root level that includes a timestamp for each entry.
+The following keys are valid for timestamp values:
-values: `t`, `ts`, `time`.
-The timestamp will not appear in the data payload once received by Golioth LightDB Stream, but instead be used as the `time` value.
+`t`, `ts`, `time` or `timestamp`.
+When a timestamp key is provided, it will be used as the timestamp for the event itself, and will be removed from the object structure.

 The following example illustrates sending the timestamp in either [Unix time](https://en.wikipedia.org/wiki/Unix_time) or ISO 8601 format.
 In this case